JacobHA/JacobHA.github.io/index.markdown

 <img align = "center" src="assets/transfer_schematic.png" width = 400px>
 </p>

 <!-- I hope to use this website as a resource for explaining my research and some of my Github repositories. -->
 </div>
 <h2>Recent Announcements</h2>

+- Nov.
+3-10, 2024: I will be presenting our work at MLQT ("Machine Learning for Quantum Technologies") in Erlangen, Germany! ([poster][mlqt-poster])

+- Oct.
+25, 2024: Reviewing papers for ICLR and AISTATS... 📄✍️

+- Oct.
+9, 2024: The work with Josiah based on our meeting at IAIFI has been accepted as a [workshop paper][neurips-paper] in ML4PS @ NeurIPS 2024!

 - Aug.
-9-12, 2024: I will be presenting our work at RLC 2024 in Amherst, MA.
+9-12, 2024: I presented our [work][rlc-paper] at RLC 2024 in Amherst, MA.
+The invited talks were amazing!
+I learned a lot about the current state of the art in reinforcement learning and met many great people. ([slides][rlc-slides], [poster][rlc-poster])

 - Aug.
 5-16, 2024: I have been accepted to attend the IAIFI Summer School and Summer Workshop.
+I worked on a project with Josiah Kratz based on reinforcement learning in biological control. ([slides][iaifi-slides])

 - June, 11 2024: I am a reviewer for NeurIPS 2024 -- this is my first time as a conference reviewer!

-- May 10, 2024: Our paper has been accepted for publication at the (inaugural) Reinforcement Learning Conference!
+- May 10, 2024: [Our paper][rlc-paper] has been accepted for publication at the (inaugural) Reinforcement Learning Conference!

 - May 3, 2024: I was nominated and inducted with lifetime membership to CSU's chapter of Sigma Pi Sigma.

-- May 2, 2024: I was awarded the Beacon Graduate Student Leadership Award.
+- May 2, 2024: I was awarded the [Beacon Graduate Student Leadership Award][award-pic].
 Thank you to all of those who nominated me!

 - Mar.
 4-8, 2024: I attended the annual [APS March Meeting][aps24-link] to share our work on deep average-reward RL algorithms developed from our work in [PRR][prr-link].
 You can find the slides for that talk [here][aps24-slides].